 They have confirmed that the game will release with “new features and more,” which lines up with their previous statement that GTA V remastered won’t be a “simple port.”

 While GTA V has been out for eight years, GTA Online remains insanely popular and continues to receive continuous support.
-Similar to Red Dead Online, GTA Online will also be releasing as a standalone game on November 11.
+The trailer confirms that the online multiplayer will also be releasing as a separate game in March 2022.

-As previously annouced by Rockstar, although GTA Online standalone will be available for both consoles, PlayStation 5 players will receive GTA Online standalone for free “during the first three months.”
-So, you should make sure to claim the standalone version by February 11, 2022.
+As previously announced by Rockstar, although GTA Online standalone will be available for both consoles, PlayStation 5 players will receive GTA Online standalone for free “during the first three months.”

 Will my GTA Online data carry over?

-Lots of players have invested lots of real cash to fund their GTA Online antics such as buying luxury cars and properties, but will they get to continue this on next-gen?
+Lots of players have invested lots of real cash to fund their GTA Online antics such as buying fast cars and properties, but will they get to continue this on next-gen?

 Early leaks have suggested that players will be able to carry over their data and progress from GTA 5 on the PS4 and Xbox One.
 But given that there’s an opportunity for Rockstar to make more money, we’ll see if this remains the case.